oracle-quickstart/oci-palo-alto-networks/README.md

 This project includes below solutions supported:

-- **Palo Alto Networks Active/Passive HA** : [paloaltonetworks-ha](paloaltonetworks-ha) this allows end user to deploy PAN solutions in hub and spoke architecture.
+- **Palo Alto Networks Active/Passive HA** : [ha-active-passive](ha-active-passive) this allows end user to deploy PAN solutions in hub and spoke architecture.

 ## How to use these templates